ntreilly/DumPy/README.md

 Open Jupyter notebook, find and open Imgsavetimer.ipynb and run!

-Note: To avoid overwriting for different users, modified .txt and .cfg files should be added to the .gitignore file in this directory.
+Note: To avoid overwriting files for different users, any new .txt and .cfg filenames should be added to the .gitignore file in this directory.